mmanis88/mmanis88/README.md

 🤝 Let's Collaborate

-If you're interested in collaborating on AI, Mathematics, or Entrepreneurship, feel free to reach out!
+If you're interested in collaborating on AI, Engineering, or Entrepreneurship, feel free to reach out!
 I’m always open to discussing new ideas, contributing to research, or exploring business opportunities.